Can LLMs Refuse Questions They Do Not Know? Measuring Knowledge-Aware Refusal in Factual Tasks: Introduction

 Beyond RI's efficacy in capturing knowledge-aware refusal, we leverage it to reveal a critical gap in current factuality evaluation: the disconnect between factual accuracy and knowledge-aware refusal capabilities.
-Our analysis reveals three key insights that traditional metrics overlook: \textbf{(1) RI identifies persistent capability gaps.} While LLMs achieve high accuracy on factual tasks, their refusal behavior is unreliable.
-This gap remains stable across different prompting strategies and cannot be resolved by simply improving accuracy or adjusting refusal rates; \textbf{(2) Training data and pipelines influence refusal behavior.} The model family emerges as the strongest predictor of knowledge-aware refusal ability, with certain families consistently outperforming others regardless of model scale; and \textbf{(3) Knowledge-aware refusal is sensitive to noisy context.} Models exhibit significantly degraded refusal performance when ground truth information is unavailable in the provided context, suggesting over-reliance on contextual cues.
-These findings demonstrate that RI captures an essential dimension of model reliability absent from existing factuality metrics, highlighting the need to incorporate knowledge-aware refusal measures for a more comprehensive factuality evaluation.
+Our analysis reveals three key insights that traditional metrics overlook: \begin{itemize}[leftmargin=*] \item \textbf{RI identifies persistent capability gaps.} While LLMs achieve high accuracy on factual tasks, their refusal behavior is unreliable.
+This gap remains stable across different prompting strategies and cannot be resolved by simply improving accuracy or adjusting refusal rates. \item \textbf{Training data and pipelines influence refusal behavior.} Model family emerges as the strongest predictor of knowledge-aware refusal ability, with certain families consistently outperforming others regardless of model scale. \item \textbf{Knowledge-aware refusal is sensitive to noisy context.} Models exhibit degraded refusal performance when ground truth information is unavailable in the provided context, suggesting over-reliance on contextual cues. \end{itemize} These findings demonstrate that RI captures an essential dimension of model reliability that is overlooked by existing factuality metrics, highlighting the need to incorporate knowledge-aware refusal measures for a more comprehensive factuality evaluation.